arshadamb/Biostatistics-MCQs/README.md

 # Biostatistics-MCQs
 50+ Solved Basic Biostatistics MCQs With Answers

-This collection of Biostatistics MCQs will help you to assess your understanding of key biostatistical concepts.
+This collection of <a href="https://iubians.com/2023/11/biostatistics-mcqs.html">Biostatistics MCQs</a>  will help you to assess your understanding of key biostatistical concepts.
 Biostatistics MCQs are an essential tool for medical students, as it allows them to analyse and interpret data in order to make informed decisions about patient care.

 Biostatistics MCQs Topics
 Descriptive Statistics